vue-styleguidist/vue-styleguidist/docs/docs/Customize.md

 }
 ```

-We are now free to modify the ccomponent file we own.
+We are now free to modify the component file we own.
 Once we start the styleguide development environment, every save of our new component file will be reflected on the rendering using hotm module replacement.

 Happy Styling!